 6. Track down old pensions

 Few people stay with the same employer for life - the average is 11 jobs in a lifetime.
 And even fewer people keep track of all the pension schemes they have joined during their career.
-Some estimate the total of unclaimed pension is in the scale of billions.
+Some estimate the total of unclaimed pensions is in the scale of billions.

-If you remember joining more than one pension but don't have the details to hand, you can trace them free with the Pension Tracing Service.
+If you remember joining more than one pension but don't have the details to hand, you can trace them for free with the Pension Tracing Service.

 It's all very well to dream about kissing good-bye to the daily grind in good time, but the reality can be very different.